mzazon/awesome-cloud-projects/azure/intelligent-api-lifecycle-center-ai-services/intelligent-api-lifecycle-center-ai-services.md

    echo "✅ API Portal infrastructure prepared"
    ```

+   The portal infrastructure is now configured to support API discovery and self-service consumption.
+Developers can use this portal to explore available APIs, understand their capabilities, and access documentation and usage examples.

 8. **Implement Anomaly Detection for API Metrics**:

    Azure Anomaly Detector uses advanced machine learning to identify unusual patterns in API performance metrics without requiring manual threshold configuration.
 This proactive monitoring approach helps identify issues like traffic spikes, latency increases, or error rate anomalies before they impact API consumers.
 The service learns from historical patterns to provide increasingly accurate detection.